Cracking the Cricket Umpire Calls (What’s Really Going On ?)

 · Out – The umpire raises one finger straight up to declare the batter out.

-· Not Out – The umpire shakes their head or keeps both hands down to deny an appeal.
+· Not Out – The umpire shakes his head or keeps both hands down to deny an appeal.

 cricket umpire signal graphic